veropetit/BeStarsMiMeS/00-InputInformation.md

 1. it creates a new file per star in the `input_info` folder named `star_symlink.text` that saves the location the symbolic links points to, for record keeping.
 2. it copies the symlinks to the folder `BeStars/norm_spectra` in Vero's home account, and renames then according to the nomenclature used by Asif for his LSD profiles (star_1.s, star_2.s, etc).

 Then, all of the normalized spectra are easily accessible from a single directory.
-Futhermore, because scp follow the symbolic link, I copied all of the normalized spectra with that naming scheme to my group's cluster (might be a bit big to host on the Google Drive for working in Colab -- I will upload the spectra for the first 3 stars on the list to be able to test the codes in colab, then we can run scripts directly on the server instead?)
+Futhermore, because scp follow the symbolic link, I copied all of the normalized spectra with that naming scheme to my group's cluster and the shared google drive.

 ```python
 import os